cujojs/when/README.md

 **NOTE: when.js's unit tests are all currently passing.**

 There is a circular dependency between buster.js and when.js that is causing Travis builds to fail.
-To run the unit tests yourself and verify:
+To run the unit tests and verify:

 1. Clone the when.js repo
 1. Install buster globally to avoid circular dep: `npm install -g buster`